syncfusion-content/xamarin.android-docs/xamarin-android/SfKanban/Workflows.md

 var openWorkflow = new KanbanWorkflow();
 openWorkflow.Category = "Open";
-//Define the list of categories which accepts the cards from Open state. openWorkflow.AllowedTransitions = new List<object> { "In Progress" }; workflows.Add(openWorkflow);
+//Define a list of categories that accepts the cards from open state. openWorkflow.AllowedTransitions = new List<object> { "In Progress" }; workflows.Add(openWorkflow);

 var progressWorkflow = new KanbanWorkflow(); progressWorkflow.Category = "In Progress";
-//Define the list of categories which accepts the cards from “In Progress” state. progressWorkflow.AllowedTransitions = new List<object> { "Open", "Code Review", "Closed-No Code Changes" }; workflows.Add(progressWorkflow);
+//Define a list of categories that accepts the cards from “In Progress” state. progressWorkflow.AllowedTransitions = new List<object> { "Open", "Code Review", "Closed-No Code Changes" }; workflows.Add(progressWorkflow);